darobin/express-browserid/README.md

 * audience.
 The scheme + host + optional port (e.g. `http://berjon.com` or `https://github.com:8001`) for which
   this authentication is being made.
 Only override this if you know what you're doing, the client side is a better place to configure this setting (if configured there, it will be used here).
+* sessionKey.
+The name of the key used to store the email in the session.
+Defaults to `email`.

 ## Interface (Client)